Norris Cotton: Death and legacy

 Cotton died on February 24, 1989, in Lebanon, aged 88.
 He is interred at School Street Cemetery in Lebanon.

 The Norris Cotton Cancer Center at Dartmouth-Hitchcock Medical Center in Lebanon is named for him, and a federal building in Manchester also bears his name.
 There is a New Hampshire historical marker (number 231) in Warren, unveiled in 2012, which says that his rise from humble beginnings "embodied an American way of life."

 Family life

+He had a daughter, Mary Martha Ballou, on February 15, 1925.
 He married Ruth Isaacs on May 11, 1927.
 They had no children.
 Ruth died in 1978 and he married his housekeeper, Eleanor Coolidge Brown, in 1980.